PROGRAMMES AND ACTIVITIES

 - To ensure the pervasiveness and sustainability of ALP via infusion into the school-based curriculum, namely PAL, NE and IPW.

-In line with the GiFT approach in pupil development, the school has been very focused and comprehensive in its first tier of General pupil development via ALP.
-In the area of Focused Training, the school will further streamline its processes in identifying the potential pupils for Tier 2 development.
-In the case of Talent management, the school will be looking at possible platforms for the pupils to be further stretched in their potential via school ambassadorship.
+In line with the GiFT approach in student development, the school has been very focused and comprehensive in its first tier of General student development via ALP.
+In the area of Focused Training, the school will further streamline its processes in identifying the potential students for Tier 2 development.
+In the case of Talent management, the school will be looking at possible platforms for the students to be further stretched in their potential via school ambassadorship.

 DIGITAL STORYTELLING (DST)